Tips for processing & recalling information

 Recalling information

-- Review your notes, diary, or recorded message.
+- Review your notes, diary or recorded message.

 - Visualise where you were when you received the information.

-- Think around the subject – what people are involved?
+- Think around the subject.
+What people are involved?
 What related information do you know?
 What other messages can you recall?

 - Try to have a set routine and time of day for recalling and reviewing information you have received that day.

-Written by community speech-language therapists, Canterbury DHB.
+Written by speech-language therapists, Te Whatu Ora – Health New Zealand Waitaha Canterbury.
 Adapted by HealthInfo clinical advisers.
-Last reviewed November 2020.
+Last reviewed July 2023.

 Sources